Nonye2K3/chia/CLI-Commands-Reference.md

 ```

+You can add and remove directories for your plots with `chia plots add -d 'your_dir'` or `chia plots remove -d 'your_dir'`, help can be found for respective add/remove with `chia plots add/remove -h`

 You can check contents of your wallet with: `chia wallet`, and status of your farmer with `chia farm summary`.

 Check harvester and farmer logs: `grep ~/.chia/mainnet/log/debug.log -e harvester`